brontosaurusrex/brontosaurusrex.github.io/_posts/2018-05-22-automounting-of-large-external-drives.md

 reboot

-It should mount as /media/usb# (Also make sure if disk is ext4 that it is chowned to you)
+It should mount as /media/usb#.
+Also make sure if disk is ext4 that it is chowned to you, for example

+	sudo chown -R pi:pi /media/usb